The National Fantasy Fan Federation: A Brief History

 By Jon D. Swartz

-In the beginning of science fiction fandom in the United States in the late 1920s and early 1930s, fans contactred and kept in touch with each other mainly by means of the letter columns in the professional magazines, later known in fandom as promags and still later as prozines.
+In the beginning of science fiction fandom in the United States in the late 1920s and early 1930s, fans contacted and kept in touch with each other mainly by means of the letter columns in the professional magazines, later known in fandom as promags and still later as prozines.
 This process formally began with the appearance of readers’ letters in the “Discussions” column of Amazing Stories in the late 1920s, although some fans had communicated with each other earlier via letters to the fantasy magazine Weird Tales, which began publication in 1923.
 This pioneering pulp magazine, though emphasizing fantasy and supernatural stories, was a training ground for science fiction writers and even published some SF stories over the years.
 Weird Tales exists even today, although in a somewhat different form.

 In these letter columns, readers commented upon and compared their favorite – and not-so-favorite – stories, authors, artists, SF clubs, other fans, and so forth.
 This fan communication via letters to the prozines continues in various forms even today.
 In the 1920s-1930s, however, such correspondence also led to the formation of local science fiction clubs, the publication of amateur magazines and newsletters (later called fanmags, and still later fanzines), and the organization of local, regional, and even national conventions.
 Some of these early clubs were sponsored by the SF prozines.
 Moreover, out of these clubs came a new generation of SF writers, artists, editors, critics, agents, and at least one publisher (Donald A. Wollheim).

 In 1941 science fiction fan (and neophyte SF artist/author and member of The Futurians of New York) Damon Knight suggested that it was time for a national organization of science fiction and fantasy fans: “I sincerely believe that a successful national fantasy association is possible, that it could offer a needed service to every fan, and that it could be established today.”
 The N3F was organized by elements of The Stranger Club of Boston, Massachusetts, stimulated by Knight’s article “Unite – Or Die!”
 Knight was respected in SF fandom at the time, being a member of the Futurians and known throughout the country.
 He subsequently became famous in the genre as a critic, editor, and teacher of SF/fantasy.
 Fans responded to his suggestion, and The National Fantasy Fan Federation (later abbreviated both NFFF and N3F) was the result with 64 charter members.
-Other prime movers in founding this national science fiction club were Art Widner and Louis Russell Chauvenet (Is this where the Stranger Club comes in?/ck on this).
+Other prime movers in founding this national science fiction club were Art Widner and Louis Russell Chauvenet.
 The latter was the fan credited with creating the term “fanzine” as the accepted term for fan magazines instead of “fanmags” which had been the previously accepted term.
 Knight soon lost interest in the national club project, and left the subsequent development of the club to Widner, Chauvenet, and others.

 Prominent N3F Members

 Forrest J. Ackerman [1916- ] – Forry Ackerman has been widely recognized during his life as an SF/F/H fan, and received the Hugo Award in 1952 as the Number One Fan Personality.
 His philanthropic contributions to SF fandom are legendary.
 He is also credited with creating many of the fan terms (Fan Speak) currently in use.
 At one time he had one of the world’s most complete SF collections (and was known as a completist collector), which he housed in the Ackermansion and several garages.
 Recipient of many fan awards, in 2002 he received a World Fantasy Award for Life Achievement.
-He is a member of First Fandom, and at the time of this writing (2005) is the only person in the N3F who holds lifetime member status.
+He is a member of First Fandom, and at the time of this writing (2005) was the only person in the N3F who held lifetime member status.

 Martha Beck [1929-2002] – Martha E. Manos Beck was a longtime Indiana science fiction fan who collected SF beginning in 1949.
 She was also an artist and a musician.
 She married Henry Cabot Beck, Sr. in 1949, and they had two children.
 Henry and Martha settled in Gary, Indiana and became associated with members of Chicago fandom.
 They retired to Payson, Arizona in 1992.
 Very popular, Martha was Fan Guest of Honor at several conventions, a member of N3F and First Fandom, among other groups, and was the Official Hostess at the 1962 ChiCon (for the N3F).